erosenbaum97/FinalProject/README.md

 ###### Project Limitations:
 We anticipated several potential technical hurdles that may arise during the development of this project.
+The size of the shapefiles was occassionally taxing on our computers, but we were able to clean the read-in data enough to mitigate this issue.
+Due to time constraints, we were also unable to meaningfully impute missing values.